bos/stanford-cs240h/notes/l5/concurrency.md

                    #{offset struct mystruct, value}
     ~~~~

-    * Super-simple implementation just uses C macros & `printf`
+    * Super-simple implementation just uses C macros and `printf`
     * Find the file [`template-hsc.h`][template-hsc.h] on your system
       to see defs of `#` commands
     * Can also define your own macros with `#let` (like `#define` w/o